dockur/windows/readme.md

   | `core11`  | Tiny 11 Core           | Archive.org  | Slow    | 2.1 GB    |
   | `tiny11`  | Tiny 11                | Archive.org  | Slow    | 3.8 GB    |
   | `tiny10`  | Tiny 10                | Archive.org  | Slow    | 3.6 GB    |

+  To install ARM64 versions of Windows use [dockur/windows-arm](https://github.com/dockur/windows-arm/).

 * ### How do I increase the amount of CPU or RAM?

   By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as those are the minimum requirements of Windows 11.